Andersgee/pkg-demo/README.md

 ### github actions

-This repo has some github actions setup.
+This repo comes with some github actions.
 For that to work, you will need to add a `NPM_TOKEN` in repository secrets:

 - on your github project, go to `settings -> Secrets and variables -> Actions -> Repository secrets`
 - create the token here `www.npmjs.com/settings/YOUR_NAME/tokens` if you dont already have one.

+also allow actions to create PRs `settings -> Actions -> General -> checkbox Allow create pull requests`

 ### resources